Word@Work, Let God's Word energise your working day!

 This is how the birth of Jesus the Messiah came about: his mother Mary was pledged to be married to Joseph, but before they came together, she was found to be pregnant through the Holy Spirit.
 Because Joseph her husband was faithful to the law, and yet did not want to expose her to public disgrace, he had in mind to divorce her quietly.

 There are times when God's plan seems unbelievable.
 It is not like anything we have previously experienced, and we cannot understand what is happening.
-We even hatch plans to solve the problem ourselves.
+We even make plans to solve the problem ourselves.
 The thing we expect and want does not happen; and something we could not imagine takes its place.
 Confusion is everywhere in our mind.
 Our conscience is troubled because we want to do the very best for God, and the other people involved.
-There was no way that Joseph could understand what to do for the best, until God revealed the truth to Him.
+There was no way that Joseph could understand what to do for the best, until God revealed the truth to him.
 It is the same with us: so wait for the Lord to reveal His mind when you need to make decisions in a confusing situation.
 Proverbs 20:22 says: “Do not say, “I’ll pay you back for this wrong!
-Wait for the Lord, and he will deliver you.”
+Wait for the Lord, and he will avenge you.”

 Prayer